FNNDSC/pfdo/README.rst

     "<path>": [<"filesToProcess">]

 to only those paths and files that are relevant to the operation being performed.
 Two filters are understood, a ``fileFilter`` that filters filenames that match any of the passed search substrings from the CLI ``--fileFilter``, and a ``dirFilter`` that filters directories whose leaf nodes match any of the passed ``--dirFilter`` substrings.
-Note that the filter is applied to the _leaf_, i.e. terminal directory node!

 The effect of these filters is hierarchical.
 First, the ``fileFilter`` is applied across the space of files for a given directory path.
 Each comma separated token is used as a substring search across the file name - in any order.
 The token search is by default a logical OR operation.
 Thus, a ``--fileFilter`` of ``png,jpg,body`` will filter all files that have the substrings of ``png`` _OR_ ``jpg`` _OR_ ``body`` anywhere in their filenames.
 This operation can be changed to a logical AND with a ``--fileFilterLogic AND`` - in which case a ``--fileFilter aparc,mgz,aseg`` will filter all files that contain ``aparc`` _AND_ ``aseg`` _AND_ ``mgz`` in their names.
 Note that mixing boolean logic is not supported at this time.

 Next, if a ``dirFilter`` has been specified, the current string path corresponding to the filenames being filtered is considered.
 Each string in the comma separated ``dirFilter`` list is exacted, and if the basename of the working directory contains the filter substring, the (filtered) files are conserved.
 If the basename of the working directory does not contain any of the ``dirFilter`` substrings, the file list is discarded.
+Similarly ``dirFilterLogic`` specifies the logical operation to perform on the directory filter tokens.

 Thus, a ``--dirFilter 100307,100556`` and a ``--fileFilter png,jpg`` will reduce the space of files to process to ONLY files that have a parent directory of ``100307`` OR ``100556`` AND that contain either the string ``png`` OR ``jpg`` in their file names.